 Normally, people do not realize that they may have a certain health issue.
 Because they don’t pay attention to the several physical changes in their bodies.
 These physical changes can be symptoms of a specific disease.

 Importance of kidney

-kidneys are one of the important internal organs of your body, they are bean-shaped organ located in the middle of your back.
-The primary work of kidneys is flush out harmful toxins and waste product from the circulatory system.
+kidneys are one of the important internal organs of your body, they are a bean-shaped organ located in the middle of your back.
+The primary work of kidneys is to flush out harmful toxins and waste products from the circulatory system.
 It balances the blood pressure essential nutrients.